Chris Slade: Return to AC/DC

 Speculation regarding Slade's return to AC/DC started shortly after Phil Rudd's legal troubles became public.
 In a December 2014 podcast by Chris Jericho, Jericho mentioned that he had it on good authority that Slade would be returning to AC/DC.

 Slade was photographed signing albums with the band on 7 February 2015.

 After the photo appeared publicly, Slade finally admitted that he was going to be the band's drummer and admitted to secrecy surrounding his return, and stated that it was done for the right reasons.
-The band issued a statement, "Chris Slade will be on drums for the upcoming Rock or Bust world tour.".
+The band issued a statement, "Chris Slade will be on drums for the upcoming Rock or Bust world tour".

 Since that time, in addition to playing live, Slade has appeared in all promotional photos taken with the band and appeared in the music video for the single "Rock the Blues Away".
 In late April 2015 AC/DC's official website listed him as the band's drummer.

 On 30 September 2020, his role within the band was made clear: Phil Rudd was returning to AC/DC on the drums, effectively making Slade leave the band for a second time.
 In the same announcement, Brian Johnson and Cliff Williams were also returning to the band.

+Retirement

+On August 22, 2026, in a video message released via social media, Slade announced his retirement from drumming, explaining that a stroke that he suffered seven years prior had affected his ability to perform.

 Equipment

 Slade endorses Drum Workshop drums, pedals and hardware, Paiste cymbals, Remo drumheads, LP percussion and London drumsticks.
-Before switching to DW, he previously endorsed Pearl drums, pedals and hardware.
+Before switching to DW, he previously endorsed various other companies, most notably Pearl drums, pedals and hardware.
+Additionally, he was also known for being one of the first users of Staccato drums in the late 1970s.